 - Limiting Mifeprex use to 49 days instead of 70 days gestation

-- Requiring a physician to provide Mifeprex, not a health care provider (i.e. nurse practitioner, clinician, etc).
+- Requiring that only a physician is authorized to provide Mifeprex, not other advanced medical care provider (i.e. nurse practitioner, clinician, etc).

 - Using a sonogram prior to Mifeprex dispensation to rule out ectopic pregnancy